GoogleCloudPlatform/cloud-opensource-java/library-best-practices/JLBP-20.md

 Automatic-Module-Name: com.google.api.client
 ```

-The module name should usually be a reversed domain name such as commonly
+The module name should be globally unique and composed of
+dot-separated Java identifiers.
+It should usually be a reversed domain name such
-found in Java package names.
-It often has the same name as one of the packages
+as commonly found in Java package names.
+It often has the same name as the root
-in the JAR, though of course JARs frequently contain more than one package.
+package of the JAR.
+For example, if a JAR contains `com.google.utilities.i18n`
+and `com.google.utilities.strings` then `com.google.utilities` is a good
+choice for module name.
+However if there's a second artifact that contains
+`com.google.utilities.math` and `com.google.utilities.stats`, you can't use
+`com.google.utilities` for both.

+This is similar to the OSGI Bundle-SymbolicName and should probably have the
+same value as that field.

 To add an Automatic-Module-Name field to a jar using Maven configure the
 Maven jar plugin in pom.xml like so: